Disability Service

 Before each main exam period (January, May and August), we have a deadline.
 If you want exam support and haven’t got this in place already, you’ll need to register with us and speak to an adviser before this deadline.
 There is a lot of demand for appointments in the week before the deadline, so make sure that you contact us early, or you may not be able to speak to an adviser to determine your support.

-The Assistive Technology Room is a restricted access area.
+The Quiet AT room is a quiet room within the Learning Resource Centre where students can work.
 To use it students must register with the Disability Service.

 The Disabled Students’ Allowance (DSA)